Sunday, May 19, 2013

 After I’d got the telescope and mount assembled, the canopy up, and all the rest of the junk I carry to a star party arranged, I began to hear rumbling.
 It was not from the sky.
 Oh, there were plenty of clouds, but no thunder yet.
 It was Unk’s tummy.
 I’d eschewed my normal breakfast stop at MacDonald’s, you see, since it wouldn’t have been much fun without Miss D. Instead, I’d settled for a couple of pieces of toast before I left home.

-Oh, well, such is the life of a Johnny Reb astronomer.
-I tried to forget about the pea-picking clouds and motored up to the Lodge to unpack in my room.
+Oh, well, such is the life of an amateur astronomer.
+I tried to forget about the clouds and motored up to the Lodge to unpack in my room.
 One of the best features of the Feliciana Retreat Center is its lodge, which, in addition to a beautiful dining area, has a passel of small motel-like rooms.
-As you know, Unk is way past staying in cabins, even the FRC’s relatively nice “cottages,” unless he absolutely has to.
+As you may know, I am way past staying in cabins, even the FRC’s relatively nice “cottages,” unless he absolutely has to.